ShuaiNIEgithub/Centromics/README.md

 Firstly, we can preliminarily locate the centromere region by examining the distribution of tandem repeat clusters on the circos plot "hifihicchip.circos.pdf".
 The legends were saved in files "hifihicchip.circos_legend.pdf" and "hifihicchip.circos_legend.txt".
+Rings from outer to inner of circos plot:
+        1. Karyotypes
+        2. Density of tandem repeats from PacBio long-reads
+        3. Density of Hi-C links
+        4. Density of ChIP reads
 The potential peaks were described in "hifihicchip.candidate_peaks.bed", extracted from the Circos plot at different omics levels.

 Next, we can determine the start and end positions of potential centromere regions based on files that quantitatively describe the density distribution of specific features.
 These files include hifihicchip.trf.count, which represents the density of tandem repeats from hifi long reads, hifihicchip.hic.count.100000.inter_chr and hifihicchip.hic.count.100000.intra_chr, which represents the density of Hi-C contact links an interchromosomal and intrachromosomal level, and hifihicchip.chip.count, which represents the density of ChIP reads.